-EducationQuest will next award College Access Grants in the summer of 2022.
-Watch for application details in the fall of 2021.
+EducationQuest will award College Access Grants in the summer of 2022.
+The application process is now open.

 - All Nebraska public and private high schools are eligible to apply if approved or accredited to issue a high school diploma.

 - Schools planning to apply must send a representative to the EducationQuest Symposium April 7, 2022 in Lincoln.

 - Previous College Access Grant recipients may reapply two years from the last year of funding.
 High schools selected in 2016 may reapply in 2022.